 After rain on a hot day, the Green Tree Frog will emerge.
 You may find them in your house, your water tank, your drainpipe, toilet, pool, or even mail box, in search of a cool moist spot.

-Even if you don’t see a Green Tree Frog, you may hear him.
+The rain brings Australian native frog species out in droves - and if you don't see a Green Tree Frog, you may hear them.
 Green Tree Frogs love to get into downpipes and tanks during the mating season in spring and summer.
 These locations act like a microphone to increase the volume of their low, slow 'brawk, brawk, brawk' call.
-Clever froggies.

-After scaling a great height, they’ll often wait around near an outdoor light.
-When an insect comes to bat against the globe, the Green Tree Frog will powerfully launch itself and grab hold of a tasty meal.
+After scaling a great height, they'll often wait around near an outdoor light.
+When an insect comes to bat against the globe, the Green Tree Frog will powerfully launch itself and catch it.

-They are also amazing night hunting predators – they can even catch small bats as they fly out of caves.
+They are excellent night hunting predators - they can even catch small bats as they fly out of caves.

-TIPAvoid using chemicals or insecticides in your garden, and especially near water sources – or it could harm our beautiful native frogs.
+Avoid using chemicals or insecticides in your garden, and especially near water sources - or it could harm our native frogs.

 Wet Season Frogs in the Northern Territory